 Regardless of what the purpose of that assignment may have been, that moment secured 2 facts in my life; one, that I was a good writer, and two, that I was not crafty.

 Flash forward to today.
 Now I’ve been a member of Pi Beta Phi for 2 years now, and although they say that you don’t have to be that crafty to be in a sorority, they forget to mention how much your skills will be tested when you’re in one.
 When I first learned about the amount of things you have to craft– from picture frames to clipboards to candles to crates– I was shook!
 There was no way artistically challenged me was going to make something with her own two hands that’d belong anywhere a step above a trashcan.
 But interestingly, the opportunity to be crafty led to practice.
 And that practice resulted in some pretty cool things that I’ve made over the past few years!
 So here’s a shortlist in no particular order!
-Turns out I still can’t draw, paint, or sketch that well– but I’m actually creative as hell.
+Turns out I still can’t draw, paint, or sketch that well– but that doesn’t mean I’m not a little crafty!